CNES/demcompare/readme.md

     python dem_compare.py test_config.json

+The results can be observed with:

+    firefox test_output/report_documentation/html/dem_compare_report.html &

 #### Conventions

 Inside the `json` file, the DEMs are referred to as inputDSM and inputRef.
 The last one is supposed to be the denser one.